ryanwilsond/belte/README.md

 Belte is a programming language heavily inspired by C# that aims to improve low-level ergonomics and implement aggressive design by contract principles into types.
 Currently, the focus is implementing the basic language constructs.

+Differences from C# can be [read about in the docs](docs/Current/Overview.md#15-differences-from-c).

 ___

 ### Using the Buckle Compiler